lhervier/dom-spring/README.md

 	- contextClass : MUST BE set to "org.springframework.web.context.support.AnnotationConfigWebApplicationContext".
 Xml based configuration is NOT supported.
 	- contextLocation : Full name of your config class (use spaces or comma to add multiple).

-For more details on developping with servlets, see this web site : https://www.openntf.org/main.nsf/project.xsp?r=project/Servlet%20Sample).
+For more details on developping servlets on Domino, see this web site : https://www.openntf.org/main.nsf/project.xsp?r=project/Servlet%20Sample).

 ## Code "the Spring way"

-Then, create your Spring config classes (beware.
-You must be coherent with what you declared in your plugin.xml file) using the @Configuration annotation, add you Spring beans using the @Bean annotation and your Spring controllers with @Controller.
+Then, create your Spring beans using the @Bean, @Service, or @Controller annotations...
 You can @Autowire beans to private properties as usual and map requests using @RequestMapping.
 See sample plugin for example.

+You can store your FreeMarker templates in a "template" folder, at the root of your plugin (don't forget to export it in the "build" tab of the plugin.xml), and static files in a "static" folder.

 I wrote a set of beans to access the notes context.
 You can @Autowired them as usual :

 - UserSession : A lotus.domino.Session object that is opened using the current user credentials.
 - UserDatabase : A lotus.domino.Database object that points to the current database.
   Beware that if you are accessing the servlet outside of a database context, this object will NOT be null.
-But the "isAvailable()" method will return false.
+But its "isAvailable()" method will return false.
 - ServerSession: Same thing as UserSession, but session is opened as the server.
 - ServerDatabase: Same as UserDatabase, but current database is opened as the server.
+- UserRoles: This is a simple ArrayList<String> that contains the current user roles on the current database.
+If current database does not exists, the list will be empty.

 ## Inject properties from notes.ini

 I also added a Spring property source that allows you to inject values from notes.ini variables.
-Simply use the @Value annotation :
+Simply use the @Value annotation in your beans :

 	@Value("${directory}")
 	private String directory